fisadev/simpyt/docs/pages.md

 | background_image        | Optional.
 A name of an image file from `simpyt_configs/images` to use as background of the page.
 Example: `joystick_background.png`                 |
 | background_color        | Optional.
 A name or code of a color to use as background of the page.
 Examples: `lightgray`, `"#00FF00"`.
 Quotes are needed when using color codes. |

-We always ensure the grid is made of square bits.
-That way configs are portable accross different devices and screen form factors.

 # Page control attributes

 | Attribute               | Usage                                                                                                        |